geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 **Fix**: Configure VirtualBox to use bridged network instead of NAT.

+## Difficulties syncing the source tree (DNS issues). ##

+**Symptom**: When running `repo sync`, the process fails with various errors related to not recognizing the hostname.
+One such error is `<urlopen error [Errno -2] Name or service not known>`.

+**Cause**: Some DNS systems have a hard time coping with the high number of queries involved in syncing the source tree (there can be several hundred requests in a worst-case scenario).

+**Fix**: Manually resolve the relevant hostnames, and hard-code those results locally.

+You can resolve them with the `nslookup` command, which will give you one numerical IP address for each of those (typically in the "Address" part of the output).

+    $ nslookup googlesource.com
+    $ nslookup android.googlesource.com

+You can then hard-code them locally by editing `/etc/hosts`, and adding two lines in that file, of the form:

+    aaa.bbb.ccc.ddd googlesource.com
+    eee.fff.ggg.hhh android.googlesource.com

+Note that this will only work as long as the servers' addresses don't change, and if they do and you can't connect you'll have to resolve those hostnames again and edit `etc/hosts` accordingly.

 ## `make snod` and emulator builds. ##

 **Symptom**: When using `make snod` (make system no dependencies)